ddsuvarna/is-it-up/README.md

 Click on the extension icon in the chrome extension toolbar
 ## Build

-- Use the ./is-it-up.pem" certificate to pack the extension
+- Use the ./server-monk.pem" certificate to pack the extension
 - Open chrome://extensions
 - Enable developer options
 - Click Pack Extension
-- IMPORTANT: Place the `./is-it-up.pem file outside the extension directory
+- IMPORTANT: Place the `./server-monk.pem file outside the extension directory
 - Browse and select the extension folder path
-- Browse and select the 'is-it-up.pem' file from its new location (this step is to upgrade the extension without losing the previously obtained extension ID) - Click Pack Extension
+- Browse and select the 'server-monk.pem' file from its new location (this step is to upgrade the extension without losing the previously obtained extension ID) - Click Pack Extension
 - .crx file will be saved in the parent directory of the project

 ## Contributing